-Management recognizes that as of August 31, 2010, a weakness existed in the design of ICFR caused by the absence of comprehensive written accounting policies and procedures.
+Management recognizes that previously weakness existed in the design of ICFR caused by the absence of comprehensive written accounting policies and procedures.
 This weakness has the potential to result in material misstatements in the Company's financial statements, and should be considered a weakness in its DC&P.

-To help reduce the risks inherent in this weakness, the Company's CFO will conduct extensive analytical review of financial statement items and an integral part of the procedure is the detailed review and approval by the Audit Committee.
-Management is currently formalizing accounting policies and procedures and will be completed prior to the completion of the second quarter of Fiscal 2011.
-The Company has also engaged an independent expert in the assessment, testing and implementation of Internal Controls over Financial Reporting to ensure the requirements of National Instrument 52-109 have been complied with.
-The Company anticipates receiving a report from the independent expert early in the second quarter of Fiscal 2010.
+- To help reduce the risks inherent in this weakness, the Company's CFO and Controller conduct extensive analytical review of financial statement items.
+An integral part of the procedure is the detailed review and approval by the Audit Committee.
+Management is currently formalizing - accounting policies and procedures.
+The Company also engaged an independent expert in the assessment, testing and implementation of Internal Controls over Financial Reporting to ensure the requirements of National Instrument 52-109 have been complied with.